guidoism/escape/inspiration/jonesforth.md

 (
         CASE ----------------------------------------------------------------------

-        CASE...ENDCASE is how we do switch statements in FORTH.
-There is no generally agreed syntax for this, so I've gone for the syntax mandated by the ISO standard FORTH (ANS-FORTH).
+        CASE...ENDCASE is how we do switch statements in Forth.
+There is no generally agreed syntax for this, so I've gone for the syntax mandated by the ISO standard Forth (ANS-Forth).

                 ( some value on the stack )
                 CASE